ssemyan/CreateClassicAzureVmAlerts/README.md

 To install the **Windows** VM Extension while creating the alerts, set the value of _$addExtension_ to _$TRUE_ and update the values for _$existingdiagnosticsStorageAccountName_ and _$existingdiagnosticsStorageResourceGroup_

 To only install the extension and not create alerts, set the value of _$addAlerts_ to _$FALSE_

-**Note: Classic Style alerts are scheduled to be depricated June 30, 2019.
-Read more about this here: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/monitoring-classic-retirement**

 To use this script edit the details in _CreateAlertsOnAllVmsInResourceGroups.ps1_: